 Organized by MOCCA and The Power Plant

+Toronto, ON., April 14, 2010 – The Museum of Contemporary Canadian Art is collaborating with The Power Plant Contemporary Art Gallery at Harbourfront Centre to co-present From the Ground Up: A biennial platform for international contemporary art in Toronto.
 There has been much talk about the idea of a Toronto biennial or triennial in recent years, particularly as these events have proliferated both in Canada and around the globe.
-MOCCA and The Power Plant, as local and international leaders in the presentation of contemporary art, recognize that this conversation is overdue and are therefore pleased to bring Toronto’s contemporary arts community to the table for a day of panels and discussion.
+The Power Plant and the Museum of Contemporary Canadian Art, as local and international leaders in the presentation of contemporary art, recognize that this conversation is overdue and are therefore pleased to bring Toronto’s contemporary arts community to the table for a day of panels and discussion.
 This forum focuses the discussion to reflect on why and how Toronto might host such an international biennial/triennial platform for contemporary art practice and discourse.

 Gregory Burke, Director of The Power Plant, briefly touches on the significance of this event: “I am very pleased that MOCCA has worked with us to present this important forum.
 United by a shared interest in leading the discussion about the potential for a Toronto biennial or triennial, The Power Plant and MOCCA have collaborated in an effort to reach out to the numerous groups concerned to participate in an organized, focused discussion of such a potential event.
 This sort of leadership through collaboration is exactly what is needed to bring an internationally significant and highly credible biennial to the City of Toronto.”